Kyoto Journal Issue 90

 KJ’s 90th issue celebrates those roads that, since prehistory, have carried not only travelers and trade, but also the seeds of new cultural flowerings.
 Passing through both time and terrain, roads lead to that ongoing reinvention, the future—and back into the past.

-SPECIAL SECTION: OLD ROADS, REVISITED
+OLD ROADS, REVISITED

 Iran, Pakistan and Afghanistan from another era: stunning photography from Luke Powell’s forthcoming book, Asia Highway, and primordial sea-roads traveled by ancient Shinto gods in Yoshida Shigeru’s photos of torii gates along the Tohoku coastline, with an accompanying essay by John Dougill;